 Gartner, an analyst firm predicts that by 2020 there will over 26 billion devices that could be integrated using IOT.
 This very clearly suggests that most of our daily objects at work and home will be integrated with IOT making our lives very comforting.
 IOT devices have the capability of sharing data with each other, thus creating a lot of data about the choices, likes and dislikes of an individual.
 This can help simplify our lives as a lot of our everyday decisions or choices will be made by these devices automatically.
 For example; your car may send notifications on your cellphone when it requires servicing or something needs repairing, or on a hot day you can set the air conditioner to cool of your home while you are leaving from your work place.

 These are simple examples of what large feats are possible once IOT comes in full force.
-IOT will bring about a lot of changes not just at home but in the overall environment as a whole.
+Internet of Things will bring about a lot of changes not just at home but in the overall environment as a whole.
 Homes, factories, farms, manufacturing units, service providers all that can be connected will be.
 And this will have a very strong impact on our lives.
 Automation, reductions in wastage, energy savings and many other such benefits will result in efficient, clean and smart cities and reduce costs and losses on a huge scale.

 With so many positives IOT is not only intriguing but also much awaited.
 However, another aspect that has a serious impact on us with IOT coming in is personal privacy and security.
 Do we really want so many connected devices sharing our personal information freely to our service providers?
 How much privacy are we willing to compromise for IOT?
 With nations always worried about national safety and terrorism do we actually want so many devices collecting our everyday life information and making it openly available?
 And what about hacking – with IOT being so huge and everything connected a simple breach may result in huge losses.
 SECURITY is the biggest concern when it comes to IOT and protocols need to be established and followed very strictly if we are to fully enjoy this life changing concept of IOT.